Gift Yourself a Winning Smile with Dental Implant Restorations

 Types of Dental Restorations

 Tooth restoration treatments are the ways used by a dentist for replacing your missing teeth or mending the missing fragments of your tooth structure.
 Some of the common reasons for tooth fragmentation are accidents, tooth decays, or tooth fracture.
-Dental restorations are performed through following ways:
+Dental restorations are performed through the following ways:

 - Tooth Fillings: This is undoubtedly one of the most common methods used for dental restoration.
 The procedure includes filling-up the tooth with materials like silver amalgam, composite resin, or gold.